Les Enfants terribles (film): Production

-Melville's first feature film, Le Silence de la mer (1949), attracted the attention of Jean Cocteau, who commissioned Melville to direct a film adaptation Les Enfants terribles.
-The film was shot on location in Paris (at the Société nationale des entreprises de presse and the Théâtre Pigalle), Montmorency (the seaside shoplifting scene), and Ermenonville (Michael's car accident scene).
-The car accident scene was directed by Cocteau, as Melville was ill the day it was filmed.
+Melville's first feature film, Le Silence de la mer (1949), attracted the attention of Jean Cocteau, who commissioned Melville to direct a film adaptation of his 1929 novel Les Enfants terribles.

+The film was shot on location in Paris, at the Société nationale des entreprises de presse and the Théâtre Pigalle; in Montmorency for the seaside shoplifting scene; and in Ermenonville for Michael's car accident scene.

+The shoplifting scene was directed by Cocteau, as Melville was ill the day it was filmed.
 Melville said Cocteau followed his directing instructions "to the letter."

+Soundtrack

+The soundtrack of the film is almost entirely classical music by Vivaldi, including one Bach transcription of a Vivaldi work.
+The soundtrack consists of extracts from: